JAYASREE24032006/Ex-2-CD-Lab/README.md

-# Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Ex-2 GENERATION OF LEXICAL TOKENS LEX FLEX TOOL

-# AIM
+## AIM :

-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.

-# ALGORITHM
+## ALGORITHM :

+### STEP-1 :

-1. Start the program.
+Start the program.

+### STEP-2 :

-2. Lex program consists of three parts.
+Lex program consists of three parts.

      a.
 Declaration %%